TayMcQuaya/AudioBook-Organizer/sql/DATABASE_SETUP.md

   That's it!
 Users will now see your professional domain in all authentication emails instead of the Supabase database string! 🎉

+  Google OAuth is not enabled in your Supabase dashboard!

+  Fix in Supabase:
+  1. Go to your production Supabase project
+  2. Navigate to Authentication → Providers
+  3. Find Google in the list
+  4. Toggle it ON
+  5. Add your Google OAuth credentials:
+    - Client ID (from Google Console)
+    - Client Secret (from Google Console)
+  6. Save

+  Also check:
+  - Make sure you're using the correct Google OAuth credentials
+  - The redirect URL in Google Console should include your Supabase project URL